 Roughness and IRI

-Pavement roughness is recognized around the world as a key performance measure both in terms of pavement life as well as cost to the user and quality of experience.
+Pavement roughness is used around the world as a key performance measure for pavement life, user cost and user experience.

-- An optional tire-bridging algorithm which is designed to optimize roughness measurement on tined or grooved surfaces
+- Tire-bridging algorithm to optimize roughness on tined and grooved surfaces

 E950; Can collect longitudinal profile and compute IRI with the precision and bias of a Class 1 Profiler